 Wondering how much the average in-ground pool could set you back if you live in Los Angeles this year?
 Since pools are customizable, this number can vary based on several different factors.

 If you want to build your own custom in-ground swimming pool in the City of Angels, you can expect to invest anywhere between $85,000-$150,000 on the project.
-Keep in mind that this range is just an estimate, since a luxury pool, especially one combined with a customized outdoor space, could come with a soaring price tag of $400,000 or more.
+Keep in mind that this range is just an estimate, since a luxury pool, especially one combined with a customized outdoor space, could cost $400,000 or more.
 It all depends on the site preparation, customization, features, materials, add-ons, and size of the pool you plan to install.

-To help give you a better idea of what it costs to construct an in-ground pool in your area, it’s important to remember that larger pools with set you back more and concrete pools typically fetch a higher price tag than vinyl or fiberglass.
+To help give you a better idea of what it costs to construct an in-ground pool in your area, it’s important to remember that larger pools set you back more, and concrete pools typically fetch a higher price tag than vinyl or fiberglass.

 What your site requires to install an in-ground pool can also increase costs, with demolition, deep excavation, or extra grading factoring into the main preparation costs.
-Sloping backyards might require extra work or a retaining wall to level and make the site secure.
+Sloping backyards may require extra work or a retaining wall to level the site and make it secure.
 Interior finishes such as pebble, plaster, ceramic, quartz, or mosaic tiles can also affect the price, with mosaics costing more than usual ceramic tiles.

 If you happen to live in a more affluent area of the city, these zip codes will reflect higher pool installation prices.
-In addition, anything necessary like permits or extra such as lighting, heated pools, waterfalls, spas, fences, or automatic covers can tack on extra to the final price.
-Want a customized landscape, a unique design or extra safety features?
+In addition, anything necessary, such as permits or extras like lighting, heated pools, waterfalls, spas, fences, or automatic covers, can add to the final price.
+Want a customized landscape, a unique design, or extra safety features?
 Check with your contractor to determine how much this can boost your overall project cost.

 Whether you’re looking for a high-end backyard pool experience or want to invest in a more wallet-friendly pool style, the right pool company can tailor your investment to match your budget, requirements, and style and increase property value for years to come.

 Roller skating in LA isn’t limited to 20-second reels on social media.
-Meet these senior citizens who continue enjoying skates well past their prime.
+Meet these senior citizens who continue to enjoy skating well past their prime.

 James Franklin still remembers the heyday of roller rinks in 1950s Chicago, where he grew up.
 That’s when he first picked up the hobby and fell in love with it.
 Work, marriage, and obligations kept him from skating as he grew older, and it became a memory of his youth.